 Exhibit B: the vegans and vegetarians who I met personally on the Camino.

-Many of them had gone back to eating animal products that they wouldn’t normally eat, because they didn’t think they had any other options on the Camino.
+Many of them had gone back to eating animal products that they wouldn’t normally eat, because they didn’t think they had any other options.

 This saddens me deeply, both for the animals who were harmed and for these people who wanted to live in alignment with their own values but didn’t have the knowledge or resources that would enable them to do so.

 And that’s why I’m sharing with you my top six tips for eating vegan on the Camino de Santiago.
 In fact, I have much more to share with you on this topic, and I will be releasing lots more resources for vegetarian and vegan pilgrims in the future.

 But with the pilgrimage season in full swing right now, I just couldn’t stand the thought of more veg*n pilgrims setting out on their Camino unprepared.

 I could write a whole book on the subject of being vegan on the Camino.
 But for now, here are my best tips for fully enjoying your Camino experience without compromising your values.

 I explain these tips in some detail in this video, or if you just want the highlights you can read those below.